iamdtang/skaterdav85.github.io/_posts/2018-05-26-conditional-default-values-for-ember-data-model-attributes.md

 If we didn't use a function here for `defaultValue`, all user instances would reference the same object, which usually isn't the desired behavior.

-Using a function for `defaultValue` can also be useful for conditionally setting a default value.
-[Although not documented at the time of this writing](https://www.emberjs.com/api/ember-data/3.1/classes/DS/methods/attr?anchor=attr), it turns out that the first parameter passed to the `defaultValue` function is the instance of a model.
-This can be useful for conditionally setting the default value based on other attributes.
+Using a function for `defaultValue` can also be useful to conditionally set a default value.
+[Although not documented at the time of this writing](https://www.emberjs.com/api/ember-data/3.1/classes/DS/methods/attr?anchor=attr), I recently discovered that the first parameter passed to the `defaultValue` function is the instance of a model.
+This can be used to conditionally set the default value based on other attributes or relationships.
 For example:

 ```js
 // models/metric-selection.js